Faculty for the Master's Program in Economic Law

 http://www.laboratoiredroitprive.fr

-Carine Jallamion is an Associate Professor at the Montpellier Law School.
-Asa professor of legal history, sheheads the law department and co-directs the university certificate program in arbitration law.
+Carine Jallamion is an Associate Professor at the Montpellier School of Law.
+Asa professor of legal history, sheheads the School of Law and co-directs the University Diploma (DU) program in arbitration law.
 She is a recognized expert in the history of arbitration law.
 She teaches arbitration law.

 Email: carine.jallamion@umontpellier.fr